FaceFTW/faceftw.github.io/src/blog/0006/index.md

 ---
-title: "Looking Forward - 2024 Edition"
+postTitle: "Looking Forward - 2024 Edition"
 excerpt: "A reflection on the past year and what's next"
 date: "2024-12-29"
 author: Alex Westerman
 slug: '0006'
 ---

-# Looking Forward - 2024 Edition

-_A reflection on the past year and what's next_

 Happy Holidays/New Year!
 At least for when I'm writing this.
 2024 has been a crazy year for everyone (not just for me).
 From the _X_ number of major political events that have been happening to the various changes that have occurred in my life I wanted to take a step back while I'm relaxing for the last week of the year and reflect on what I've done and what I want to do.
 Nowhere close to a New Year's resolution but more like a Retro used in Agile.